|

 not 'travel slowly' it travels at the 'speed of

 light'.
-The energy is converted to heat when it
+The energy is only converted to heat when it

 Facts |